SwinIoTLab/SenShaMart/How_To_Register_a_Sensor.md

 `${SENSOR_NAME}` is the name of your sensor.
 For Example: the API will return the following `Connection address: mqtt://136.186.108.94:5003` and  `Connection topic:in/TestSwin`

+You can use the `dummy Sensor` provided in `Tools` to connect a sensor to SenShaMart using the information returned form the API. to that you need to do the following:

+1. run the dummy sensor by `node tools/dummy_sensor.js.
+2. enter the connection address `mqtt://136.186.108.94:5003` and Connection topic:`in/TestSwin`
+3. Now, your sensors is sharing data.
+You can test the data by integrating to it, which is explained in How_to_query_and_integrate.md file

-Here is an example code (written in python)for sharing random temperature values via MQTT broker.
+Also, Here is an example code (written in python) for sharing random temperature values via MQTT broker.
 To run this code, you need paho-MQTT library ``pip install paho-mqtt``.
 Also, you can use the dummy sensor provided tools section.

 ```
 import paho.mqtt.client as mqtt